 19. Utah: See Angels Landing

-Angels Landing is a natural rock formation that’s technically located within Zion National Park, Utah.
-Traveling through the West Coast, it’s one of the places you might just have driven through – but don’t forget that it’s a good place to stop first!
+Angels Landing is a natural rock formation in Zion National Park, Utah.
+Traveling through the West Coast, it’s one of the places you might just have driven through – but don’t forget that it’s an excellent place to stop first!

 Advanced hikers should add this to their list of things to see.
-If you want the adrenaline rush of hiking one of the harshest, hardest trails in the US, Angels Landing is right at the very top of the list.
+If you want the adrenaline rush of hiking one of the harshest, most challenging trails in the US, Angels Landing is at the top.

 See Related: Best Travel Sandals for Beach Destinations

 20. Arizona: The Grand Canyon

 Almost everyone on Earth has heard of the Grand Canyon, but you can’t understand how marvelous it is until you’ve seen it yourself.
 It’s just off the West Coast; you’ll find it a significant detour while driving through.

 Is it worth stopping if you must break your original road-trip plan a little?
 Most people would say yes.
 The Grand Canyon is a UNESCO World Heritage Site and a national natural treasure…and somehow, this accolade and testimonials still don’t do it justice.

 Just like the Hollywood sign, the Grand Canyon has been a famous sight in hundreds if not thousands of movies.
 The Grand Canyon National Park is the portal to find suitable hiking trails, tourist destinations, and a list of restaurants and attractions.
 Book a guide, and be one of the 5.5 million visitors to the most famous canyon range in the world.

 Please keep in mind that the state of Arizona is hot.
 Check your car’s air-conditioning before you even show up, and remember your sunscreen.
 Check out our complete Grand Canyon Packing checklist to help you prepare for your trip.